Michele Maurer, M.Sc., R.C.C., R.S.W., Registered Marriage & Family Therapist

 If you are interested in learning some of the practices and skills of long term happily married couples, or discovering for yourself what the buzz is about Gordon Neufeld’s approach to parenting, consider signing up for one of the couples or parenting courses Michele offers.
 To be informed about upcoming courses, sign up for Michele’s newsletter.

 “Things do not change; we change.” – Henry David Thoreau

 Any discussion of counseling would not be complete without some acknowledgment that sometimes we need to say goodbye to a relationship – and yes, there is still value in taking some time even then to attend a few sessions of counselling.
 In fact, some jurisdictions mandate that prior to couples starting separation and divorce proceedings, they must first attend some counselling . . . couple/marriage therapists are trained to help with all aspects of relationships.
 Especially when there are children involved, this can be very productive and cost-saving time well spent.
 Counselling at this stage can support quicker recovery of well-being, and for the benefit of children, counselling supports fair and healthy co-parenting even through the challenging passage to separation or divorce.

 Take a moment today, and resolve to find your resilience . . .

-Click here to book your complimentary 15 minute consultation, or if you prefer, your first appointment.
+Click here to book a complimentary 15 minute consultation, or to book an appointment.